19 Iconic Maori Symbols and Their Powerful Meanings

 What Are Maori Symbols and Meanings?

-Maori symbols are sacred emblems representing Maori culture’s values, traditions, and spirituality.
-Rooted in Polynesia and Aotearoa’s mythology, legends, and natural world, these symbols connect the Maori people to their ancestors, the environment, and the spiritual realm.
+Maori symbols are sacred emblems representing their culture’s values, traditions, and spirituality.
+Rooted in Aotearoa’s mythology, legends, and natural world, these symbols connect the Maori people to their ancestors, the environment, and the spiritual realm.

 Far from being mere designs, Maori symbols carry layered meanings and are expressed through carvings, tattoos (moko), jewelry, and art.
 They tell stories of courage, love, protection, and connection, preserving the heritage and belief systems of the Maori people.